Available to higher education institutions and organizations who seek to support those they serve.

-focused on the complex challenges faculty currently face in higher education.
+on the complex issues faculty face in this moment

-- Understand the causes and consequences of stress.
+Learn the hidden causes and consequences of stress

 Isolation, service overload, and experiences of gendered-racism are just some of the impediments to advancement and optimal health women of color (WOC) face in academe.

 To address these challenges, the WOC in this workshop:

 Practice culturally sensitive techniques that enhance well-being, achievement, and work-life harmony

 Explore healthy ways to deal with experiences of discrimination, exclusion, and tokenism